Identity Theft is the fastest-growing crime in America. To help you avoid being an ID Theft victim:

 Opening A New Account

-To comply with federal regulations, and to help in the fight against terrorism and money laundering, Planters Bank will ask for identification and other pieces of personal information.
+To comply with federal regulations, and to help in the fight against terrorism and money laundering, Planters First Bank will ask for identification and other pieces of personal information.
 This information is closely guarded to avoid identity theft.

 Your mobile device provides convenient access to your email, bank and social media accounts.
 Unfortunately, it can potentially provide the same convenient access for criminals.
-Planters Bank, the Georgia Bankers Association and American Bankers Association recommend following these tips to keep your information and your money safe.
+Planters First Bank, the Georgia Bankers Association and American Bankers Association recommend following these tips to keep your information and your money safe.

 It can be a bit overwhelming to understand all of the terms you’ll hear tossed about regarding cybersecurity.
 Our goal here is to give you an overview of many of the more common terms.